arvigeus/stylelint-config-styled-friendly/README.md

 # stylelint-config-styled-friendly

 This package includes shareable Stylelint config based on `stylelint-config-standard` and [idiomatic-css](https://github.com/necolas/idiomatic-css#declaration-order).
-For best results use a [browserslist file](https://github.com/browserslist/browserslist) to avoid rules not supported by the browsers you are targeting.
+For best results, use a [browserslist file](https://github.com/browserslist/browserslist) to avoid using CSS properties that are not supported by the browsers you are targeting.

 ### General guidelines: